Achilles Tendonitis: Mesenchymal Stem Cell Mechanisms and Supportive Dynamics

 Phase 4: Functional Maintenance

-Long-term management strategy focusing on maintaining functional gains, preventing re-injury, and supporting ongoing tendon health through continued mechanical optimization and metabolic support.
+Long‑term management strategy focusing on maintaining functional gains, preventing re‑injury, and supporting ongoing tendon health through continued mechanical support and metabolic support.